kevingo/node-redis-docker/README.md

-## Example for Node.js and Redis in Docker
+## Example using Node.js and Redis in Docker

 ---